AdobeDocs/workfront.en/help/manage-work/issues/manage-issues/create-issues.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Limitations in creating issues

 When you have the correct access and permissions you can create issues on a project or task.
 However, the following are cases when you might not be able to create issues:

-* Your `Workfront administrator` or a `group administrator` must enable adding issues to a project that is in a Complete or Dead status in your Project Preferences area.
+* Your Workfront administrator or a group administrator must enable adding issues to a project that is in a Complete or Dead status in your Project Preferences area.
 For information about setting project preferences, see [Configure system-wide project preferences](../../../administration-and-setup/set-up-workfront/configure-system-defaults/set-project-preferences.md).
 * You cannot add issues to a project that is in Pending Approval.

 ## Prepare the New Issue form

 Your organization should have a well-defined process in place for when and how to record an issue.
 When you configure this process, the first step is to create the form necessary for submitting an issue.
-Whether you will allow for issues to be added to tasks and projects directly, or if you have request queues where issues are submitted, you can define what `Workfront` fields as well as what custom fields are available for users when they submit new issues and must be completed.
+Whether you will allow for issues to be added to tasks and projects directly, or if you have request queues where issues are submitted, you can define what Workfront fields as well as what custom fields are available for users when they submit new issues and must be completed.
 The New Issue form can contain important information that will be helpful in resolving the issue quickly.

 The fields for the new issues on a project are defined in the Queue Details section of the project where the issues will be logged.
 For information about configuring the Queue Details section of the project, see [Create a Request Queue](../../../manage-work/requests/create-and-manage-request-queues/create-request-queue.md).